edHelper.com

 By Jane Runyon

 1 The American game of baseball is from an English game called Rounders.
-Americans started playing their version of the game in the early 1800's.
+Americans started playing their version of the game in the early 1800s.
 By the time the country was facing a civil war, the game had become the national sport.
 Wherever you find a sport, you find teams.
-Wherever you find one team, you find two teams competing.
+Wherever you find teams, you find competition.
 This was true with baseball.

 2 Baseball began as a "gentleman's" game.
 Athletic clubs would schedule games against each other for entertainment.
 The Civil War may have brought freedom for slaves, but it didn't get the newly freed men invitations to play on white teams.
 All black teams were formed.
 Baseball teams were amateur in those days.
 An amateur will play a sport for the fun of playing.
 A professional wants to be paid for playing.